 - If the haemoglobin concentration is between 8 g/dl and 10 g/dl, the patient can be treated with 2 tablets of ferrous sulphate 3 times a day.
 If the haemoglobin concentration does not increase after 2 weeks or the patient is 36 weeks pregnant or more, and a full blood count has not yet been done, then a full blood count must be done to decide whether the cause of the anaemia is iron deficiency.

-- If the haemoglobin concentration is 10 g/dl or more, but less than 11 g/dl, the patient can be treated with one tablet of ferrous sulphate 3 times a day.
+- If the haemoglobin concentration is 10 g/dl or more, but less than 11 g/dl, the patient can be treated with 1 tablet of ferrous sulphate 3 times a day.

-- If the patient is not bleeding and she has signs of heart failure, or if her haemoglobin concentration is less than 6 g/dl, she must be admitted to hospital for a blood transfusion to be followed by oral iron for a month.
+- If the patient is not bleeding and she has signs of heart failure, or if her haemoglobin concentration is less than 6 g/dl, she must be admitted to hospital and given a blood transfusion to be followed by oral iron for a month.

 - If the patient is bleeding, she should be managed for a postpartum haemorrhage.

 The management of a patient with iron-deficiency anaemia during the puerperium is summarised in Figure 7-1.